plutext/java-docx-to-pdf-using-Microsoft-Graph/README.md

 - whether you are already using and familiar with a particular http library: the without-graph-sdk modules allow you to choose between the http libraries supported by scribe.
 Note that the default - JDKHttpClient - is not actually async.
 As an example, without-graph-sdk-using-msal4j is setup to use scribejava-httpclient-apache
 - whether you need to handle docx files larger than 4MB
 - whether you want to minimise the size of the dependencies (see the dependency trees at dependency-trees.txt)
 - your sensibilities (using-graph-sdk is the most obscure, but supports big (4MB) files
+- the using-graph-sdk modules use a -SNAPSHOT preview of microsoft-graph-auth which you may wish to avoid

 Whichever you choose, you configure it in the graph-convert-config module.